-Carroll: Here why he is answerable to nobody.
+Carroll: Here is why he is answerable to nobody.
 I have a theory, Kyle, about why nobody does anything about all these women coming forward.
 First of all, I think many women voters like to hear that he grabs women, that he’s very sexual, that he’s very powerful.
 They will vote for him.
 They’re lonely, they want to be grabbed.

 Now, people are going to say, E. Jean, how can you even think that?
 But I know some of these voters.
 They’re my people.
-I know Evanjelicals.
+I know evangelicals.
 You know, I was born and raised in Indiana.
 There are many women out there who find this extremely attractive.
 And the men vote for him because he’s a leader.
 A man who can do this to women can do anything.
 It’s the mark of like a Caesar, or a Genghis Khan, or an Alexander the Great.
 I’m naming people who had several wives.
 It’s attractive in a male leader.

 I paused myself before I came forward, because I knew it would rouse his base to greater heights.
 I think I was right.
 I think that people like that he does this.
 I think that many liberals don’t like it.
 Most thinking women don’t like it.
 But that’s what we’re living with here.
-And the Evangelicals, by the way, their belief is that he hasn’t attacked any women lately.
+And the evangelicals, by the way, their belief is that he hasn’t attacked any women lately.
 God has forgiven him and he’s improved.

 Pope: Do you think that the way that these cases are covered contributes to that?
 What’s astonishing about your series is that these stories are told entirely from the point of view of the women.
-We hear pretty much we are only from them.
+We hear pretty much only from them.
 It’s their view of what happened.
 So many other stories are sexualized, or they’re told from the point of view of the man.
 Do you think that changes how they’re received?

 Carroll: That’s very interesting.
 I hadn’t thought of that.
 Yeah.
 These stories put the woman watching her life as she moves through her life.
 What she was like at the time it happened.
 What happened after she came forward.
 We had the shower of death threats and the miserable way these women were called liars and skanks and crazy.
 Inevitably, the woman’s looks are disparaged.